astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

     )
     ```

     The `ordinal_position` field is how you will be able to assign column names to header fields in the CSV file.
 The `params.tables` assignment will come in the DAG file.
+With that in place, we're now able to include functionality in our Airflow tasks.

-Note, it is also possible to join tables here (in the need for immediate denormalization) by a `UNION SELECT` on this to the join query with an assigned table name.
-Now we're able to include functionality in our Airflow tasks.
+    > **Note:** It's also possible to join tables here (in the need for immediate denormalization) by running a `UNION SELECT` on this to the join query with an assigned table name.

 ## Step 10: Build Operators into the Tasks